Ayodeji1255/-requirement-analysis/README.md

 - The system must maintain 99.9% uptime with automated failover mechanisms.
 This instruction is part of a larger project called **FeatureForge: Crafting Your Project Blueprint**, hosted on the ALX Africa Intranet.
 The project centers on mastering **Requirement Analysis**—a foundational phase in the software development lifecycle (SDLC)—by documenting and visualizing system requirements for a **booking management system**.

-Here’s a breakdown of what this specific task is asking for, based on the surrounding page content:

 ---

 ### Purpose of the Task

-You're being asked to **illustrate the role of Use Case Diagrams** in Requirement Analysis by:
-- Explaining what they are
-- Highlighting their benefits
-- Designing one for the booking system
-- Embedding it into your project documentation

 This contributes to the overall goal of producing **industry-standard documentation** that clearly communicates system functionality and user interactions.

 ---

-### What to Include in the README.md

-Add a new section titled **“Use Case Diagrams”** and cover the following:

-#### 1. **Definition**
-Explain that a Use Case Diagram is a visual representation of the interactions between **users (actors)** and the **system (use cases)**.
-It helps stakeholders understand what the system will do from a user's perspective.

-#### 2. **Benefits**
-List key advantages such as:
 - Clarifying system functionality
 - Identifying user roles and goals
 - Supporting communication between technical and non-technical stakeholders
 - Serving as a blueprint for further design and development

-#### 3. **Diagram Creation**
-Use a tool like **Draw.io** to design a Use Case Diagram for the booking system.
-Based on the project context, your diagram should likely include:

 | Actor             | Use Cases                          |
 |------------------|------------------------------------|